CS Santosh: 2017

 Santosh started off the year as the only Indian rider to finish the 2017 Dakar, while racing for Hero Speedbrain.
 He completed the race clocking a time of 41:20:37 at 47th position.

 Santosh raced at the inaugural Nexa P1 Powerboat Indian Grand Prix of the Seas and took his maiden powerboat win.
 He was the first Indian P1 pilot to win the Nexa P1 Powerboat Indian Gran Prix of the Seas.

 2018

 Santosh finished the 2018 Dakar Rally to become the first Indian to complete the rally raid thrice.
 His 34th position in the bike category was his best-ever finish at the Dakar.

 2021

-Riding for the Hero Motocorp team in the Dakar 2021 rally, CS Santosh crashed out 135 km into the Stage 4 on a gravel track forcing his retirement.
+Riding for the Hero Motocorp team in the Dakar 2021 rally, CS Santosh crashed out 135 km into the Stage 4 on a gravel track, forcing his retirement.
 Suffering a suspected head injury, he was flown out to a hospital in Riyadh.
-On what was his seventh attempt at the fabled Dakar Rally, Santosh suffered a heavy crash on a gravel track in Stage 4.
+On what was his seventh attempt at the Dakar Rally, Santosh suffered a heavy crash on a gravel track in Stage 4.
 Husqvarna’s Paul Spierings was the first to arrive at the scene and revealed that he found Santosh unconscious and had to resuscitate him.
 After being attended to by the on-ground medical team, he was flown down to the German Hospital in Riyadh.